Chiangrai to Laos slow boat- A two-day cruise

 The next day is going to Luang Prabang, Laos.
 Again, make sure to get up early to secure a good and comfortable seat on the slow boat cruise.
-And pay attention that you board on the correct boat.
-Chris and I boarded the wrong boat, gladly we realized that it was not the boat going to Luang Prabang so we hopped off right away!
+And pay attention that you board the correct boat.
+Chris and I boarded the wrong boat, we gladly realized that it was not the boat going to Luang Prabang, so we hopped off right away!

 Then another seven-hour journey began.
-You can take pictures as much as you want! 🚤⚓️
+You can take pictures as as you want! ?⚓️

-Somewhere along the way, there were some stops as some locals were also on the same boat and get off in their houses.
-While during the stop, some local kids come by and start to sell their hand made products such as bracelets.
+Somewhere along the way, there were some stops as some locals were also on the same boat and got off in their houses.
+While during the stop, some local kids come by and start to sell their handmade products such as bracelets.

 Related read: Travel to Amazing Destinations